pub struct Uart { /* private fields */ }Expand description

 Provides access to the Raspberry Pi’s UART peripherals and any USB to serial adapters.

-can be enabled by specifying the optional hal
+implementations for Uart can be enabled by specifying the optional hal feature in the

 Implementations§